potternewtonpark/potternewtonpark.github.io/README.md

 ## Commands

-`grunt browserStac` starts the server on http://localhost:3000.
+`grunt browserSync` starts the server on http://localhost:3000.

 `grunt watch` watches for changes in SCSS files and compiles them to CSS.